renovatebot/renovate/website/docs/configuration-options.md

 ## gitlabci

-Add to this configuration setting if you need to override any of the Docker default settings.
+Add to this configuration setting if you need to override any of the GitLab CI default settings.
+Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.

 ## group